 He attended Grambling on a basketball scholarship and also excelled in football, playing defensive tackle.
 He was drafted by both the National Football League and the American Football League when they were separate football organizations.
 He chose to join the San Diego Chargers of the AFL.
 This began a stormy eight-year career as a professional defensive tackle.
-Ladd played for the San Diego Chargers from 1961 to 1965, during which time which he played in three AFL championship games and was twice named All-AFL.
-Ladd spent the 1966 season playing for the Houston Oilers before moving to the Kansas City Chiefs for two years in 1967.
+Ladd played for the Chargers from 1961 to 1965, during which time which he participated in three AFL championship games and was twice named All-AFL.
+Ladd spent the 1966 season with the Houston Oilers before moving to the Kansas City Chiefs for two years in 1967.

-Ladd's appetite, it would seem, is in proportion to his weight.
-At a charity pancake-eating contest in 1965, he ate 124 pancakes topped with 6 containers of syrup.
-That Ladd didn't win was probably due to the fact that he was competing alone against two-man teams.
+He ability to ability to consume large quantities of food was legendary.
+At a charity pancake-eating contest in 1965, he ate 124 pancakes topped with six containers of syrup.
+Ladd didn't win because he was competing alone against two-person teams.
 Ladd claimed he started late and was "only four pancakes behind at the end."

 Ladd became a professional wrestler initially as a publicity stunt.
-He was billed at "The Big Cat" or "The King" and was famously matched up against Andre the Giant, Mr. Universe, and Dusty Rhodes.
+He was billed as "The Big Cat" or "The King" and was famously matched up against Andre the Giant, Mr. Universe, and Dusty Rhodes.
 During his career as a wrestler, Ladd was one of the top "heels" (villains) in the business.
-Often when Ladd appeared to be in serious trouble during a match he'd walk out of the arena and accept a countout loss, known since as "pulling an Ernie Ladd".
+Often when Ladd appeared to be in serious trouble during a match, he'd walk out of the arena and accept a countout loss, known since as "pulling an Ernie Ladd."
 He was inducted into the WCW Hall of Fame in 1994 and the WWF Hall of Fame class of 1995, becoming the first (and for several years only) inductee in both halls.
 Ladd also appeared in an episode of That '70s Show entitled "That Wrestling Show."
 He was in the locker room with The Rock, who played his own father, "Soul Man" Rocky Johnson.